15 Unusual Things You Can Find In London City Churches

 This model was made in 1987 by David T Aggett, a liveryman of the Worshipful Company of Plumbers.

-It shows the Old London Bridge as it appeared around 1400, with a wealth of detail and colourful characters to look at.
+It shows the Old London Bridge as it appeared in the 1400s.
+With a wealth of colourful characters to look at, have a closer look at the dedicated blog post here for all the info and detail.

 St Andrew Undershaft, EC3